mihaidusmanu/d2-net/README.md

 bash preprocess_undistorted_megadepth.sh /path/to/megadepth /path/to/output/folder
 ```

-In case you prefer downloading the undistorted reconstructions and aggregated scene information folder directly, feel free to contact me by e-mail.
+In case you prefer downloading the undistorted reconstructions and aggregated scene information folder directly, you can find them [here - Google Drive](https://drive.google.com/open?id=1hxpOsqOZefdrba_BqnW490XpNX_LgXPB).
 You will still need to download the depth maps ("MegaDepth v1 Dataset") from the MegaDepth website.

 ### Training